Episode 62: Perfectionism

 So yes, absolutely, a learned behavior.
 Just say even like, I’m a psychologist, a clinical psychologist, so I have a lot of learning history from being in psychology.
 And I also supervise a lot of psychology students at the moment.
 And it’s everywhere, it’s everywhere in our profession, and it wouldn’t surprise me if it was also in the medical profession as well.

 Dr. David Cunnington: Oh, yeah.

 Dr. Jennifer Kemp: Yeah, because it’s actually rewarded.
-In fact, you almost think it’s screened for this kind of high achieving, like there’s high achieving and then there’s like just constantly continuing to raise that bar.
+In fact, you almost think it’s screened for this kind of high achieving like there’s high achieving and then there’s like just constantly continuing to raise that bar.
 So not everyone gets the kind of unhelpful aspects of it, but so many of us would fall into that trap, and I personally have.
-And that’s why I’m so interested in this topic, because I still consider myself to be a recovering perfectionist.
-It still grabs me at times, and not let go.
+And that’s why I’m so interested in this topic because I still consider myself to be a recovering perfectionist.
+It still grabs me at times, and does not let go.

 Dr. David Cunnington: And I’m not sure I’m recovering.
 I’m still practicing, I think.
 And you’re right.
 The things we need to do to get into any of the professions; be it in medicine, be it in a whole range of different domains, you need that attention to detail to get past the barrier, at least to get into the training for professions.